nhsx/nhsx-internship-projects/content/projects/new_open/synthea-learning.md

 **Datasets:** n/a

-**Desired skill set:**  When applying please highlight any experience around work with pathways or longitudinal data, software development, syntehtic generation of text and/or images, coding experience (including any coding in the open), and any other data science experience you feel relevant.
+**Desired skill set:**  When applying please highlight any experience around work with pathways or longitudinal data, software development, synthetic generation of text and/or images, coding experience (including any coding in the open), and any other data science experience you feel relevant.

 ---
 Return to list of [all available projects](https://nhsx.github.io/nhsx-internship-projects/).